What is Gestalt Language Processing?

 How can I help a Gestalt Language Processor?

-Many techniques for Gestalt Language processing are simple and intuitive and no special certification is required to use these strategies.
-This approach meets a language learner where they are, use their strengths, and supports their learning style.
+Many techniques for Gestalt Language processing are simple and intuitive.
+No special certification is required to try or use these strategies.
+This approach meets a language learner where they are, uses their strengths, and supports their learning style.
 Families can learn and apply these strategies at home.
 Speech therapy must look at the holistic needs of the child to address all areas of language and communication needs